cole-khamnei/vertex/README.md

-# VERTEX: Accelerated fMRI Data Function Connectivity Tools
+# VERTEX: Accelerated fMRI Functional Connectivity Tools
 VERTEX is a a python for functional connectivity analysis at the voxel / vertex level that utilizes pytorch for GPU speed ups and scipy sparse matrices for memory savings.

 # Tools: